 Information submitted to NSERC is subject to the Tri-Agency Framework: Responsible Conduct of Research and may be used and disclosed consistent with that Framework.
 Information may be shared with CIHR or SSHRC and other granting agencies for the purpose of reviewing the compliance of research institutions and individual researchers with the Tri-Agency Framework: Responsible Conduct of Research and other policies.

-In cases of a serious breach of Agency policy, as determined by the Agency President, the Agency may publicly disclose the name of the researcher subject to the decision, the nature of the breach, the Institution where the researcher was employed at the time of the breach and the Institution where the researcher is currently employed.
+In cases of a serious breach of Agency policy, as determined by the Agency President, the Agency may publicly disclose any information relevant to the breach that is in the public interest, including the name of the researcher subject to the decision, the nature of the breach, the Institution where the researcher was employed at the time of the breach, the Institution where the researcher is currently employed, and the recourse imposed against the researcher.
 In determining whether a breach is serious, the Agency will consider the extent to which the breach jeopardizes the safety of the public or would bring the conduct of research into disrepute.
+For further information, see the NSERC Consent to Disclosure of Personal Information Policy - Frequently Asked Questions.

 NSERC asks applicants to provide data on their gender and linguistic capability on a voluntary basis.
 This data is not seen or used in NSERC peer review processes.
 It is used for statistical purposes, and may be used to identify prospective NSERC peer reviewers.